-In the mean time the attack by Arnold on the north eastern side of the Lower Town, was made with desperate resolution.
-It was, fortunately, equally unsuccessful, although the contest was more protracted; and at one time the city was in no small danger.
-Arnold led his men by files along the River St. Charles, until he came to the Sault-au-Matelot, where there was a barrier with two guns mounted.
-It must be understood that St. Paul Street did not then exist, the tide coming up nearly to the base of the rock, and the only path between the rock and the beach was the narrow alley which now exists in the rear of St. Paul Street, under the precipice itself.
+In the meantime the attack by Arnold on the northeastern side of the Lower Town was made with desperate resolution.
+It was fortunately equally unsuccessful, although the contest was more protracted, and at one time the city was in no small danger.
+Arnold led his men by files along the river St. Charles, until he came to the Sault-au-Matelot, where there was a barrier with two guns mounted.
+It must be understood that St. Paul street did not then exist, the tide coming up nearly to the base of the rock, and the only path between the rock and the beach was the narrow alley which now exists in the rear of St. Paul street, under the precipice itself.
 Here the curious visitor will find a jutting rock, where was the first barrier.
-The whole of the street went by the name of Sault-au-Matelot from the Arnold took the command of the ancient times. forlorn hope, and was leading the attack upon this barrier, when he received a musket wound in the knee which disabled him, and he was carried back to the General Hospital.
-His troops, however, persevered, and having soon made themselves masters of the barrier, pressed on through the narrow street to the attack of the second, near the eastern extremity of Sault-au-Matelot Street. was a battery which protected the ends of the two streets called St. Peter street and Sault-au-Matelot, extending, by means of hangards mounted with cannon, from the rock to the river.
-The present Custom House, then a private house, had cannon projecting from the end windows, as had the house at the end of Sault-au-Matelot Street.
+The whole of the street went by the name of Sault-au Matrlot, from the most ancient times.
+Arnold took the command of the forlorn hope, and was leading the attack upon the barrier, when he received a musket wound in the knee which disabled him, and he was carried back to the General Hospital.
+His troops, however, persevered, and having soon made themselves masters of the barrier, pressed on through the narrow street to the attack of the second, near the eastern extremity of Sault-au-Matelot street.
+This was a battery which protected the ends of the two streets called St. Peter street and Saultau-Matelot, extending by means of hangars mounted with cannon, from the rock to the river.
+The old Custom House, then a private house, had cannon projecting from the end windows, as had the house at the end of Sault-au-Matelot street.
 The enemy took shelter in the houses on each side, and in the narrow pass leading round the base of the cliff towards Hope Gate, where they were secured by the angle of the rock from the fire of the guns at the barrier.
-Here the enemy met with a determined resistance, which it was impossible to overcome. and General Carleton having ordered a sortie from Palace Gate under Captain Laws, in order to take them in the rear-and their rear guard under Captain Dearborn, having already surrendered-the division of Arnold demanded quarter, and were brought prisoners to the Upper Town.
-The officers were confined in the Seminary.
+Here the enemy met with a determined resistance, which it was impossible to overcome, and General Carleton having ordered a sortie from Palace Gate under Captain Laws, in order to take them in the rear-and their rear guard under Captain Dearborn, having already surrendered, the division of Arnold demanded quarter, and were brought prisoners to the Upper Town.
+The officers were confined in the seminary.
 The contest continued for upwards of two hours, and the bravery of the assailants was indisputable.
 Through the freezing cold, and the pelting of the storm, they maintained the attack until all hopes of success were lost, when they surrendered to a generous enemy, who treated the wounded and prisoners with humanity.

-The Americans lost in the attack about one hundred killed and wounded, and six officers of Arnold's party, exclusive of the loss at $Pr\dot{e}s$ -de-Ville.
+The Americans lost in the attack about one hundred killed and wounded, and six officers of Arnold's party, exclusive of the loss at Près-de-Ville.
 The British lost one officer, Lieut.
 Anderson of the Royal Navy, and seventeen killed and wounded.
-The following is a statement of the force which surrendered.
+The following is a statement of the force which surrendered:

+'''

-- 1 Lieutenant Colonel
+1 Lieutenant-Colonel,

-- 2 Majors,
+2 Majors,

-- 8 Captains,
+8 Captains,

-- 15 Lieutenants,
+15 Lieutenants,

+1 Adjutant,

-- 1 Adjutant, 1 Quarter-Master,
+1 Quarter-Master,

-- 4 Volunteers,
+4 Volunteers,

-- 350 Rank and file,
+367 Rank and file.

-44 Officers and Soldiers, wounded.
+44 Officers and soldiers, wounded.

+'''